-While both sheaves $\Theta_X$ and $\Theta_X(-\log Z)$ carry natural structures of sheaves of DG-Lie algebras, the same does not hold for the complex $\sD$ (see next Example~\ref{ex.nonDGLie}): this may be a problem if one want to study the deformations of the pair $(X,Z)$ via DG-Lie algebras, or more modestly if one is interested to compute the primary obstruction and the Massey products.
+While both sheaves $\Theta_X$ and $\Theta_X(-\log Z)$ carry natural structures of sheaves of DG-Lie algebras, the same does not hold for the complex $\sD$ (see next Example~\ref{ex.nonDGLie}): this may be a problem if one wants to study the deformations of the pair $(X,Z)$ via DG-Lie algebras, or more modestly if one is interested in computing the primary obstruction and the Massey products.